mythril-forge/homebrew-classes/warlock/features/warlock-pact-magic.md

 ## Pact Magic
 Your arcane research and the magic bestowed on you by your patron have given you facility with spells.
-See Spells Rules for the general rules of spellcasting and the Spells Listing for the warlock spell list.
+See chapter 10 for the general rules of spellcasting and chapter 11 for the warlock spell list.

-### Cantrips
-You know two cantrips of your choice from the warlock spell list.
-You learn additional warlock cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warlock table.

-### Spell Slots
-The Warlock table shows how many spell slots you have to cast your warlock spells of 1st through 5th level.
-The table also shows what the level of those slots is; all of your spell slots are the same level.
-To cast one of your warlock spells of 1st level or higher, you must expend a spell slot.
-You regain all expended spell slots when you finish a short or long rest.

-For example, when you are 5th level, you have two 3rd-level spell slots.
-To cast the 1st-level spell witch bolt, you must spend one of those slots, and you cast it as a 3rd-level spell.

-Spells Known of 1st Level and Higher
-At 1st level, you know two 1st-level spells of your choice from the warlock spell list.

-The Spells Known column of the Warlock table shows when you learn more warlock spells of your choice of 1st level and higher.
-A spell you choose must be of a level no higher than what's shown in the table's Slot Level column for your level.
-When you reach 6th level, for example, you learn a new warlock spell, which can be 1st, 2nd, or 3rd level.

-Additionally, when you gain a level in this class, you can choose one of the warlock spells you know and replace it with another spell from the warlock spell list, which also must be of a level for which you have spell slots.

 ### Spellcasting Ability
 Charisma is your spellcasting ability for your warlock spells, so you use your Charisma whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a warlock spell you cast and when making an attack roll with one.

-Spell save DC = 8 + your proficiency bonus + your Charisma modifier
+`Spell save DC = 9 + your proficiency bonus + your Charisma modifier`

-Spell attack modifier = your proficiency bonus + your Charisma modifier
+`Spell attack modifier = your proficiency bonus + your Charisma modifier`

+### Spell Slots
+To cast a spell, you must expend a slot of the spell's level or higher.
+The Warlock table shows how many spell slots you have to cast your warlock spells.
+If you cast a cantrip, or 0th level spell, you don't need to expend a spell slot unless you cast it at a higher level.
+You regain all expended spell slots when you finish a long rest.
+You also regain expended all spell slots of 5th level or lower after a short rest.

+### Spells Known
+The Spells Known column of the Warlock table shows how many warlock spells you know, and how many you learn when you level up.
+You must choose these spells from the warlock spell list.
+Each of these spells must either be a cantrip or of a level for which you have spell slots, as shown on the Warlock table.

+Additionally, when you gain a level in this class, you can choose one of the warlock spells you know and replace it with another spell from the warlock spell list, which also must either be a cantrip or of a level for which you have spell slots, as shown on the Warlock table.

+### Preparing Spells
+The warlock spells that you know are always considered prepared to cast.

 ### Spellcasting Focus
-You can use an arcane focus (see the Adventuring Gear section) as a spellcasting focus for your warlock spells.
+You can use an arcane focus (found in chapter 5) as a spellcasting focus for your warlock spells.